How to Create a High-Quality Social Media Report? [Guide 2023]

 Because you’re most interested in social media reporting, the vital pieces of information are in the Summary and Analysis tab.
 Let’s take a deeper look and discover what gems hide inside!

-The Summary tab gives you precise information about the changes in various social media metrics:
+The Summary tab gives you precise information about the changes in various metrics and KPIs, such as:

 You can define the period you’re interested in yourself.